 This is my take action formula:

 “I will schedule time for my needs and force myself to be disciplined by putting together a calendar blocking out ‘stretches’ of time for my personal needs.
-I will work out on my treadmill every other day for 30 minutes.
-I will sign up for a group stretching and weight bearing class three days a week.
+And, I will work out on my treadmill every other day for 30 minutes and do my Yoga.
 I will walk my pooch, America, for 30 minutes on the days I do not go on my treadmill.
-I will schedule a weekly manicure, a monthly pedicure, a facial and a body scrub a few times a year.
-I will have my hair cut professionally and possibly stop cutting my hair with a kitchen shears that takes less than five minutes!
-I will have my legs and eyebrows waxed once a month.
-I will find time to shop on the run!
-I will never forget to spritz myself with my favorite perfume.
-I will always wear lipstick and for emotional reasons, I will love my friends, unconditionally, especially my best friend, my ultimate concierge.”
+As well, I will schedule a weekly manicure, a monthly pedicure, a facial and a body scrub a few times a year (COVID-19 permitting).
+I will have my hair cut professionally and possibly stop cutting my hair with kitchen shears!
+And, I will never forget to spritz myself with my favorite perfume.
+I will always wear lipstick and for emotional reasons, I will love my friends, unconditionally, especially my best friend, my Ultimate Concierge.”

-Now my darlings, your turn to write your self-imposed- take action, formula.
+Now darling, your turn to write your self-imposed take action formula.

 We know when a woman continues to aspire to reach for the stars she continues ‘her bloom.’
 As women get better after 50, it is important to pat yourself on the back for your past accomplishments and move forward with passion and purpose into the future.
 You have the tools.
 Now work on making your desire a reality!